psancassani/psancassani.github.io/_pages/about.md

 Work in Progress
 ------

-* The Puzzle of Students’ Performance Gaps across Countries – Can Social Media Help? (with [Eric A. Hanushek](http://hanushek.stanford.edu/), [Lavinia Kinne](https://sites.google.com/view/laviniakinne/startseite), and [Ludger Woessmann](https://sites.google.com/view/woessmann-e))
+* Can Patience Account for Regional Differences in Student Achievement?
+A Within-Country Analysis of Facebook Interests (with [Eric A. Hanushek](http://hanushek.stanford.edu/), [Lavinia Kinne](https://sites.google.com/view/laviniakinne/startseite), and [Ludger Woessmann](https://sites.google.com/view/woessmann-e))

 * Preparing Teachers: An International Perspective